LuchaoQi/machine-learning/Deep Learning/README.md

-### [A Step by Step Backpropagation Example](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) with a single training set gives intuition on backpropagation.
+### <mark>[A Step by Step Backpropagation Example](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) with a single training set gives intuition on backpropagation.</mark>